Buglawton Hall: Architecture

 The building dates from the 16th century, with later additions and alterations.
 In the 19th century its exterior was stuccoed and castellated.
 Later in the century a billiard room and a service wing were added.
 The house is constructed in brick on a stone plinth, with a half-timbered core.
 Pevsner describes it as a "modest C16 house [which] was absorbed into an early C18 one, which was brought up to date in the late C18 with castellations, a fine fanlight, and fashionable Roman cement".

 Manchester Corporation replaced a "good medieval timber roof" in the stable block with a steel roof.

 The hall, together with outbuildings to the east, is recorded in the National Heritage List for England as a designated Grade II listed building.

 History of the house

 In 1811 Mr Pearson, a silk manufacturer, was living at Buglawton Hall.
 In 1883 the owner of the house was Fanny Pearson, a widow, who died that year.
-One of Fanny Pearson's daughters, Julia Pearson, married Charles William Doherty, who was the son of the Chief League of Justice of Ireland, John Doherty, who was a relation to the UK's shortest serving prime minister George Canning.
+One of Fanny Pearson's daughters, Julia Pearson, married Charles William Doherty, who was the son of the Chief League of Justice of Ireland, John Doherty, who was a relation to the UK's shortest second serving prime minister, George Canning.
 Together they had children, including their daughter Madelaine Doherty, who was believed to be the last owner of Buglawton Hall.